-The MCS surface consists of one element per pixel, with the element size being an 8-bit unsigned integer value for 4x multisampled surfaces and a 32-bit unsigned integer value for 8x multisampled surfaces.
+The MCS surface consists of one element per pixel, with the element size being an 8-bit unsigned integer value for 4x multisampled surfaces, a 32-bit unsigned integer value for 8x multisampled surfaces and a 64-bit unsigned integer value for 16x multisampled surfae.
 Each field within the element indicates which sample slice (SS) the sample resides on.

-For CHV, BSW, the 2x MCS is 8 bits per pixel.
+The 2x MCS is 8 bits per pixel.
 The 8 bits are encoded as follows: